stefan-hoeck/idris2-rhone-js/docs/src/Examples/CSS.md

 in the header, where our CSS rules go, and the body element, where the content of our web page goes.
 We typically refer to HTML elements via `ElemRef` values
-(defined in `Control.Monad.Dom.Interface`), which come with an ID and a tag to allow us to safely request the properly typed element from the DOM:
+(defined in `Rhone.JS.ElemRef`), which come with an ID and a tag to allow us to safely request the properly typed element from the DOM.

-I like to keep my CSS simple and use classes and pseudo classes whenever possible, so here are the ones that come up in most examples:

 ## CSS Rules